dkackman/rchia/README.md

 rchia 1.0.0
 Copyright (C) 2021 rchia

+  -a, --add-connection          [URI] Connect to another Full Node by ip:port

+  -b, --block-by-header-hash    [HASH] Look up a block by block header hash

+  -c, --connections             List nodes connected to this Full Node

+  -e, --exit-node               Shut down the running Full Node

+  -r, --remove-connection       [NODE ID] Remove a Node by the full or first 8 characters of NodeID

   -s, --state                   Show the current state of the blockchain

-  -e, --exit-node            Shut down the running Full Node

-  -c, --connections          List nodes connected to this Full Node

-  -a, --add-connection       Connect to another Full Node by ip:port

-  -r, --remove-connection    Remove a Node by the first 8 characters of NodeID
+  --endpoint-uri                (Group: endpoint) [URI] The uri of the rpc endpoint, including the proper port and wss/https scheme prefix

+  --cert-path                   (Group: endpoint) [PATH] The full path to the .crt file to use for authentication

+  --key-path                    (Group: endpoint) [PATH] The full path to the .key file to use for authentication

+  --chia-config-path            (Group: endpoint) [PATH] The full path to a chia config yaml file for endpoints

+  --use-default-chia-config     (Group: endpoint) Flag indicating to use the default chia config for endpoints

+  --use-default-endpoint        (Group: endpoint) Flag indicating to use the default saved endpoint

+  --saved-endpoint              (Group: endpoint) [ID] Use a saved endpoint

   -v, --verbose                 Set output to verbose messages.

-  --endpoint-uri             The uri of the rpc endpoint, including the proper port and wss/https scheme prefix

-  --cert-path                The full path to the .crt file to use for authentication

-  --key-path                 The full path to the .key file to use for authentication

-  --config-path              The full path to a chia config yaml file for endpoints

-  --use-default-config       Flag indicating to use the default chia config for endpoints

   --help                        Display this help screen.

   --version                     Display version information.
 ```
 ___